BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 #### A Review of Envelope Format

-Envelope format shows you abbreviated labels for some data, such as `PublicKeys(32de0f2b)` and `ENCRYPTED`, rather than raw cryptographic data.
+Envelope format shows you abbreviated labels for some data such as `PublicKeys(32de0f2b)` and `ENCRYPTED` rather than raw cryptographic data.
 This is intentional: showing hundreds of bytes of base64 would obscure the structure.
 Envelope format also hides complexity: `PublicKeys` actually contains two separate keys (a signing key and an encapsulation key), `ENCRYPTED` contains the ciphertext plus Argon2id parameters, and `Salt` contains random bytes that make each XIDDoc's digest unique.
 You don't need to see this detail to work with XIDs, but knowing it's there helps when things go wrong.

 The hex codes in parentheses are digest fragments that let you quickly identify which key or encrypted blob you're looking at.
 Each one is a hash of the data in question.
 For example, the following shows all the keys in a XID, with their hashes.
 Note that the hash of the `SigningPublicKey`, `c7e764b7`, is the same as your XID!
 That's correct: as discussed elsewhere, the XID is the hash of your signing key!